 6. Colour correctors are your BFF

 No matter your skin concern, there’s a colour corrector for it.
 Colour correctors are a type of concealer that balance out unwanted tones, prepping the perfect base for your usual, skin-coloured concealer.
 Green counteracts redness, whilst colours like yellow balance out under eye circles.
-To find out more, find out the one that works for you here.

 7. Use concealer to tidy up your eyeliner

 Ever wondered how to achieve a super sharp wing?
 Although a lot of the skill is in the application, getting it right first time doesn’t have to be a thing.
 Apply your eyeliner as usual, then sharpen up any rough edges using concealer and a small, angled brush.
 The result?
 The best winged liner of your life.

 8. Mix with your liquid blusher to sheer out the shade